jojobear2020/Credit_Risk_Analysis/README.md

 * The accuracy score of **0.662** is quite low.
 * Overall precision score is 0.99.
-* High risk has extremely low precision of 0.01 and we cannot rely on its results in this particular case (identical to Naïve Random Oversampling).
-* Low risk has a high precision level of 1.0.
+* Recall/sensitivity score is 0.69.
-* **F1 score is 0.63**
+* **F1 score is 0.81**

 ***Confusion Matrix***

-* Out of the 101 high risk instances (first row), the classifier predicted correctly 64 of them (true positive).
+* Out of the 101 instances (first row), the classifier predicted correctly 64 of them (true positive).
-* Out of the 17104 low risk instances (second row), the classifier predicted correctly 11813 of them (ture negative).
+* Out of the 17104 instances (second row), the classifier predicted correctly 11813 of them (ture negative).
 * Out of sample of 17205, the classifier predicted correctly/true about 11877 (69%) of them; 5328 (31%) were false/inaccurate predictions

 ![]( https://github.com/jojobear2020/Credit_Risk_Analysis/blob/main/images/smote_oversampling_all.PNG)